 Being a Content Management System, WordPress will significantly assist you in organizing how your content will attractively appear on your project.
 This is no brainer.
-If you are not tech-savvy and did not have budget to hire a professional web developer, WordPress is your best bet to manage your site's on your own.
+If you are not tech-savvy and did not have a budget to hire a professional web developer, WordPress is your best bet to manage your site’s on your own.

-For a project, Wordpress will help you keep your budget small because you won't buy it.
-The only cost you'll be obligated to pay is for web hosting or purchasing a professional theme.
-Another cost you may be obligated are third party services like MailChimp or Aweber to manage your newsletter and e-mail campaigns.
+For a project, WordPress will help you keep your budget small because you won’t buy it.
+The only cost you’ll be obligated to pay is for web hosting or purchasing a professional theme.
+Another cost you may be obligated are third-party services like MailChimp or Aweber to manage your newsletter and e-mail campaigns.
 However, this is not mandatory, especially when you just started the building.

 Besides running about 30% of the websites on the internet, WordPress also constitutes 60% shares on the CMS market.
 This will help you.
 You have a large community to consult in case you have queries or challenges in your project.
-This has greatly kept my client's journey smooth ( I am working on WordPress for client's project, not mine ).
+This has greatly kept my client’s journey smooth ( I am working on WordPress for a client’s project, not mine ).
 Besides, there are many great tutorials to get started with WordPress.
-It's like things from community, supported by community, and for community.
-Here are the list of some sites which provided decent tutorials about WordPress:
+It’s like things from community, supported by the community, and for the community.
+Here is the list of some sites which provided decent tutorials about WordPress:

 It will enable you to customize your site because it offers plugins for optimizing your content for search, loading faster and automatic backup.
 Besides, it supports multimedia content.
 Almost all of the needs for a website can be fulfilled by WordPress plugins.
 For example, even if you plan to build a job-board site or membership site, there are some plugins to do that and even better: some of them provided free-tier service to help you started!